 Please list those projects that should have been inspected on-site this program year based upon the schedule in §92.504(d).
 Indicate which of these were inspected and a summary of issues that were detected during the inspection.
 For those that were not inspected, please indicate the reason and how you will remedy the situation.

-Due to staffing constraints and COVID-19 the Housing Division was unable to provide any onsite monitoring for these HOME Investment Partnerships Program (HOME) projects this fiscal year.
-Monitoring will be conducted in the next fiscal year.
+The Housing Division provided onsite monitoring for some of these HOME Investment Partnership Program (HOME) projects this fiscal year.
+Monitoring will continue to be conducted in the 2023-2024 fiscal year.

 Member Projects: